-“Thai SELECT” is a seal of approval granted to Thai restaurants overseas by the Department of International Trade Promotion (DITP), Ministry of Commerce, Thailand to increase the recognition of quality Thai restaurants around the world.
+“Thai SELECT” is an award of approval granted to Thai restaurants overseas by the Department of International Trade Promotion (DITP), Ministry of Commerce, Thailand to increase the recognition of quality Thai restaurants around the world.
 It also encourages Thai restaurateurs to raise their quality while maintaining the authenticity of the Thai food they offer.

-So anywhere you travel, look for the stamp of approval “Thai SELECT”.
+So anywhere you travel, look for the “Thai SELECT” logo.
 It assures you that delicious Thai cuisine is being served in a pleasant atmosphere, and with the famous Thai smile.
 It’s not just a meal; it’s a journey into Thai culture.
-“Look for AUTHENTIC THAI CUISINE, look for Thai SELECT.”
+“Look for AUTHENTIC THAI CUISINE, look for Thai SELECT”.